isomerpages/moe-woodlandsringpri/_teams/ICT Team.md

 5. All Instructional Programmes will include ICT-based Lessons which focus on self-directed and collaborative learning.

 6. Pupils will be responsible for their own well-being online.

+### Integration in Curriculum

+1. Infuse ICT skills learn through ICT Learning Journey into the curriculum

+2. Establish a culture where pupils respect other’s work and creation

+### Professional Development

+3. Create a pool of ICT savvy teachers who are willing to experiment and try new ideas

+4. Establish a culture of transfer of ICT Learning among staff

+### Pupils’ Training

+5. Provide a platform for pupils to learn independently

+6. Create a pool of ICT savvy pupils to assist teachers and their classmates in the area of ICT/AVA